-Thus, it is important to not only diligence industry peers (and the nature of the product/service sold) but the customer-buyer relationship.
+Thus, it is critical to not only diligence industry peers (and the nature of the product/service sold) but the customer-buyer relationship.

 Here, we only have a single data point to work with (2020 DSO = 55 days), but for modeling on the job, it is ideal to take a close look at historical trends over multiple years.

-In addition, as a sanity check, DSO assumptions should also be referenced against the average DSO of comparable peers.
+Note: As a sanity check, a company’s days sales outstanding (DSO) assumptions should also be referenced against the average DSO of comparable peers.

-The completed output for the A/R projections from 2021 to 2025 is as follows:
+The output for the A/R projections from 2021 to 2025 from our completed days sales outstanding (DSO) model is as follows: